The Rise of a new breed of Wellness Bar and functional drinks - a case study with Upraising organic coffee

 Guy

-We've always used the best quality products and we're very open about where we get our coffee from, where we get our mushrooms from (Scandinavia rather than China where they can have issues with contamination and heavy metals).
+We’ve always used the best quality products, avoiding empty calories by sourcing high-quality ingredients.
+We’re very open about where we get our coffee from, where we get our mushrooms from (Scandinavia rather than China where they can have issues with contamination and heavy metals).

 And also things like labor laws in Scandinavia are much higher standard so you might be buying an organic mushroom in China but if it’s been produced in a farm where people are working 18 hours a day in harsh conditions you’re not particularly helping the world improve.